THE LAST WORD

 2. Your team is overworked.
 At least 75 percent of the managers I work with tell me their team is under-staffed.
 Perhaps there's a vacancy, or several.
 Perhaps the practice has grown but funding for expanding the team is limited or nonexistent.
 In any case, when team members are pushed to their limit on a daily basis, they “stop being polite, and start getting real,” as a TV show famously said.
 Stress, fatigue, and pressure remove our filters.
 Negative environments narrow people's emotions to survival mode (fight or flight).
 Be sure you're not overestimating what people can reasonably accomplish in their position.
 If your team legitimately needs help, do whatever it takes to get it for them.

 3. There's a toxic personality.
 Is there one person on your team who, if they were to leave, would largely make your problems go away, too?
 If you answered yes to this question, you have a personnel management issue that needs to be addressed.
 Left unabated, it can be cancerous to a team.
-The first step is to
+The first step is to engage that person in focused, specific, behavioral conversations about what he or she needs to do differently.
+If no change occurs, involve Human Resources and take appropriate steps to remove that person.

 WE WANT TO HEAR FROM YOU